Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Bending moment check

-Bending moment parallel to the weld is not considered in the evaluation of the weld stress according to Eurocode 3 or AWS since the bending average stress is zero in straight sections of butt weld (A) or single sided fillet welds (B).
+Bending moment parallel to the weld may not be considered in the evaluation of the weld stress according to Eurocode 3 or AWS since the bending average stress is zero in straight sections of butt weld (A) or single sided fillet welds (B).
 For a shell or solid double-sided fillet weld without weld elements (C) the bending moment will result in a force pair with average weld forces that is non-zero.

 A check is implemented to calculate the “Moment utilization” (MY util) that is the ratio of bending moment (MY (parallel)) and maximum plastic moment capacity, Mplast.